 It certainly didn’t hurt the progress of women’s rights to own their orgasm.
 We know that decades ago the first electric vibrators for women were purportedly therapeutic medical devices designed to alleviate the symptoms of hysteria.
 That’s exactly the mumbo jumbo talk that professionals used to keep feminine orgasm socially and safely under wraps.

 In simple terms that means it wasn’t considered ladylike to masturbate and doctors were beginning to suffer from carpal tunnel syndrome from clitoral stroking of their patients to relieve so-called hysteria.
 As soon as the technology was available, the first feminine masturbator (vibrator) was invented — shortly after the toaster.
 It was a brilliant side-door achievement for women; vibrators were here to stay, but it would take many decades to sway social frank (or Francine?) discussion to the real dignified and natural subjects of sex, orgasm, and masturbation — with or without a device.

 Women are coming into sync with their sexuality, and whether vibrators are sexual toys or tools, is irrelevant.
 There is no need to justify them.
 The point is women use them for fun or therapy to find a sexual place of harmony and synchronization.
 Women are far more likely today to say what they think sexually and ask for what they want.

 It’s great news for women, but strangely, men are a few notches behind in this process.
-While male masturbation is far more cool today than it was say, thirty years ago, masturbation with toys is still relegated to a brown paper routine.
+While male masturbation is far cooler today than it was say, thirty years ago, masturbation with toys is still relegated to a brown paper routine.